 - Your cornea is clear and your iris functions properly

 - Eye Muscle Test: This test examines your eye muscles to ensure they are functioning properly.
-Dr. Greenberg looks at your eyes as they move in six specific directions.
-Dr. Greenberg will ask you to sit still and look forward, using your eyes to follow an object, such as a pen.
+Dr. Greenberg looks at your eyes as they move in six specific directions and as they follow an object, such as a pen.
 The eye muscle test is designed to detect any weaknesses or uncontrolled movements in the muscles that move your eyes up and down and side to side.

 - Visual Acuity Test: This test measures how sharply or clearly you can see something at a distance.
 You will be asked to identify different letters of the alphabet off a chart.
 The lines of type get smaller as you move down the chart.
-You cover one eye and read aloud, then cover the other eye and read aloud.
 Your visual acuity is expressed in a fraction – such as 20/20 vision.
 The top number refers to your distance from the eye chart, usually 20 feet.
 The bottom number indicates the distance at which a person with normal eyesight could correctly read the line you read.
 For example, 20/20 vision means that you can see objects clearly from 20 feet away that a person with normal vision could see clearly from 20 feet away.
 However, if your visual acuity is 20/50, the line you read correctly at 20 feet could be read by a person with normal vision at 50 feet.

 - Refraction Assessment: Refraction refers to how light waves are bent as they pass through your cornea and lens.
 A refraction assessment helps Dr. Greenberg determine a corrective lens prescription that will give you the sharpest vision.
-We will have you look through a phoropter, a device that holds many lenses, and determine which combination of lenses gives you the sharpest vision.
+You will look through a phoropter, a device that holds many lenses, to determine which combination of lenses gives you the sharpest vision.

 - Visual Field Test: Dr. Greenberg may request you have a visual field test along with your comprehensive examination.
 This test is used to determine whether you have difficulty seeing in any areas of your peripheral vision – the areas on the side of your visual field.

 - Slit-lamp Examination: A slit lamp allows Dr. Greenberg to see the structures at the front of your eye using a microscope with an intense line of light to illuminate your eye.
-The slit lamp allows us to examine the cornea, iris, lens and anterior chamber of your eye.
+The slit lamp is used to examine the cornea, iris, lens and anterior chamber of your eye.

 - Retinal Examination: A retinal examination examines the back of your eye, including your retina, optic disc, choroid and blood vessels.
 We may use special eye drops to dilate your pupils, opening them wider so we can see the back part of your eye.
-The effects of these drops will not wear off for several hours.
-Your vision will be blurry, and you’ll have trouble focusing your eyes.
+The effects of these drops will last for several hours.
+Your vision will be blurry, and you will have trouble focusing your eyes.
 Depending on your job, you might not be able to return to work immediately after your exam.
-Your eyes will also be very sensitive to the light so we recommend using sunglasses.
+Your eyes will also be very sensitive to light and sunglasses are recommended.

 - Tonometry: Tonometry measures your intraocular pressure – the pressure inside your eyes.
 This test in conjunction with other more specific tests such as an OCT, a visual field and a detailed retinal exam will help us determine your risk for the development or progression of glaucoma.